What is a grant of probate?

 An executor’s renunciation of probate is included in the notice of intention to apply for probate (published on the Online Registry).

 Executors cannot renounce probate once a grant has been made.
-An executor can be removed after a grant has been made only by a Court order revoking the grant of probate.
+Only a Court order revoking the grant of probate can remove an executor after a grant has been made .

 An executor may delegate their executorial duties only to the NSW Trustee and Guardian or a trustee company.

-Where an executor/s is unwilling or unable to apply but is not prepared/is unable to formally renounce probate, a notice must be served on the executor/s requiring them to apply for probate.
-If they do not comply with the notice:-
+Where an executor does not apply for probate but does not formally renounce probate, a notice must be served on them requiring them to apply for probate.
+If they do not then:-

-2. there is no other executor/s, a beneficiary may apply for letters of administration with the will annexed.
+- there is no other executor, a beneficiary may apply for letters of administration with the Will annexed.

 The original Will

-The original will (and any codicils) must be filed with the probate application and will be retained by the Court.
-A will or codicil must be in writing and signed by the testator and two witnesses and be verified that the will is not a carbon or photocopy.
+The original Will (and any codicils) must be filed with the probate application and will be retained by the Court.
+A Will or codicil must be in writing and signed by the testator and two witnesses and be verified that it is not a copy.

-If you cannot find the original will but have found a copy, or if the will is unsigned or has not been properly witnessed, it may still be possible to apply for probate.
+If you can only find a copy of the Will, or if it is unsigned, or has not been properly witnessed, it may still be possible to apply for probate.

 Unsigned/undated Will

-An affidavit of an attesting witness will be required if there is any doubt as to the proper execution and witnessing of the will.
-If the will has any hand-written amendments not initialled by the testator and the witnesses, an affidavit of attesting witness as to whether the amendments were made before the will was executed will be required.
-Affidavit evidence may also be required if it appears that other documents were attached to the will which have subsequently been removed, or if the will has been torn or defaced since it was executed.
+An affidavit of attesting witness is required if there is any doubt as to whether it was properly executed and witnessed.
+Affidavit evidence may also be required if it appears that other documents were attached to the Will and subsequently removed, or if the Will was torn or defaced after being executed.

 Codicils

-A codicil is a document that amends a previously executed will.
-If the testator has made a codicil/s, the application will be for probate of the will and the codicil/s.
+If the testator has made a codicil amending a previously executed Will, the application will be for probate of the Will and the codicil.

 Applying for Probate on a copy of a Will

-If the original will cannot be found but there is a copy which is believed to be the last will of the deceased then the executor named in the copy may be able to apply for probate on the copy of the will.
-The actual copy of the will must be filed with the probate application.
+If the original Will cannot be found but there is a copy which is believed to be the deceased’s last Will then the executor named in the copy can apply for probate filing the actual copy of the Will with the probate application.

-The affidavit of executor must explain where the copy was found and set out all the searches made for the original will or any later will.
-These must include:-
+The affidavit of executor must explain where the copy was found and set out all the searches made for the original or a later Will.

 List those entitled under intestacy